New Privacy Tech Alliance Promotes Innovative Privacy Technologies

 - Florian Schaub, Assistant Professor, School of Information, University of Michigan

-Companies who have joined the Privacy Tech Alliance Advisory Board include Anonos, BigID, Duality, D-ID, Immuta, Nymity, OneTrust, Privacy Analytics, Truata, TrustArc, and WireWheel.
+Companies that have joined the Privacy Tech Alliance Advisory Board include Anonos, BigID, Duality, D-ID, Immuta, Nymity, OneTrust, Privacy Analytics, Truata, TrustArc, and WireWheel.

 Click here to view an archived broadcast of the event.